Tips and ideas for your safety committee

 Want workers to join the health and safety committee or engage in health and safety?

-• Brainstorm reasons why there is low interest for workers to join your health and safety committee.
+• Brainstorm why workers are not interested in joining your health and safety committee.

 • Do all workers understand what a health and safety committee does?

-• Are the meeting dates at inaccessible or inconvenient times?
+• Are the meeting dates inaccessible or inconvenient times?

-• Highlight some of the benefits: opportunity for their working group to be at the table, offering solutions to health and safety issues; additional training, job enlargement.
+• Highlight some benefits: an opportunity for their working group to be at the table, offering solutions to health and safety issues, additional training, and job enlargement.

 More tips to engage workers